dudung/notes/content/posts/25/c/70-js-abm-hugo.md

 ];
 ```

-for other monodispersed phases (options 1 -- 3).
+for other monodispersed phases (options 5 -- 7).

+## experiment
+Experiment with code is documented here.

 ## refs